 The surgeon will review the procedure with the patient, as well as take a complete medical history.
 Photos of the patient are taken to provide a before-and-after comparison.
-The surgical technologist remains in the OR suite for the duration of the procedure to monitor the patient at all times.
-There is no circulating nurse or anesthesiologist present.
-Prior to the procedure, the surgical technologist confirms that the consent form has been signed and counter signs it.
-He or she also reviews all medical entries at this time.
-Vital signs, including blood pressure and pulse oximeter readings are recorded and close attention is given to any irregularities, such as cardiac dysrhythmia.
+The surgical technologist remains in the OR suite for the duration of the procedure to monitor the patient at all also considered.

-The choice of anesthetic will vary depending on several factors, including the patient's overall health, medications the patient is currently taking and the number and length of time of the procedures being performed.
-Patient and surgeon preference are also considered.
 A platysmaplasty alone can be performed under general anesthesia, with IV sedation or local anesthesia.
 Most cases are done in-office and are performed under local anesthesia.